Tip:Into the game only one chapter, follow the eight chapters in the game "diversity" option to installation, all have been purchased.

 Minecraft: Story Mode is basically the same as Telltale's other interactive movie games.
 Most of the time players only need to stare at the screen to see the plot, occasionally start to make a choice, action scenes and then look.

 The game offers many scenes to control the free exploration of the protagonist, some of the scenes are also very sexy.
 For example, in the dark alone looking for a pig, you can shout the pig's name while searching for clues.
 However, it's important to point out that there are just too few parts to explore entirely by the player, often a minute or two.

 The first chapter of the puzzle element can be said to have been simple to the point of dispensability.
 The game has a search for the secret entrance of the puzzle, according to the normal puzzle game ideas, we should first look for clues, and then conduct a comprehensive analysis, and finally manipulated somehow a certain organ.
-However, the reality is: you only need to talk to one of the little friends, and then the story automatically unlocks the puzzle.
+However, the reality is: you only need to talk to one of the little friends, and then the story automatically s the puzzle.

 Some quite "Minecraft" features have been incorporated into this game.
 For example, many items need to use their own material in the synthesis of Jiugongge, battle scenes in the amount of blood is also used to represent the player.
 However, these settings just to meet the game style, and did not substantially affect the gameplay.
 Synthetic objects just need plot, material is provided directly from the plot.
 Fighting blood does not need too much attention, because after each battle the blood will automatically back to full.

 The first chapter of Minecraft: Story Mode basically kept Telltale's normal story telling.
 Interesting bridges, cartoon-like images and simple story logic make the game an everyday product.
 However, due to the process is too short, the shape of some key figures seem very weak.
 Almost no difficulty and puzzle content may also disappoint players who like to challenge.
 Everything is hard at first, but I hope these problems can be improved in later chapters.